Sparse induced subgraphs in P_6-free graphs: Introduction

 The landmark work of Bouchitt\'{e} and Todinca~\cite{BouchitteT01} uncovered the pivotal role that \emph{potential maximal cliques} (PMCs for short) play in tractability of the classic \textsc{Maximum (Weight) Independent Set} problem (\textsc{MIS} or \textsc{MWIS} for short).
 The \textsc{MIS} (\textsc{MWIS}) problem asks for a set of pairwise nonadjacent vertices (called an \emph{independent} set or a \emph{stable} set) in a given graph of maximum possible cardinality (or weight, in the weighted setting, where every vertex is given a positive integral weight).
 Without giving a precise definition, a potential maximal clique is a set of vertices of the graph that can be seen as a ``reasonable'' choice for a bag in a tree decomposition of the graph, which in turn can be seen as a ``reasonable'' choice of a separating set for a divide-and-conquer algorithm.

-Bouchitt\'{e} and Todinca~\cite{BouchitteT01} showed that \textsc{MWIS} is solvable in time polynomial in the size of the graph and \emph{the number of PMCs} of the input graph.
-At the time, this result unified a number of earlier tractability results for \textsc{MWIS} in various hereditary graph classes, giving an elegant common explanation for tractability.
-Later, Fomin, Todinca, and Villanger~\cite{FominTV15} showed that the same result applies not only to \textsc{MWIS}, but to a wide range of combinatorial problems, captured via the following formalism.
+Fomin and Villanger~\cite{DBLP:conf/stacs/FominV10} showed that \textsc{MWIS} and its generalizations asking for a maximum induced subgraph of given treewidth are solvable in time polynomial in the size of the graph and \emph{the number of PMCs} of the input graph.
+At the time, this result unified a number of earlier tractability results for \textsc{MWIS} and related problems in various hereditary graph classes, giving an elegant common explanation for tractability.
+Later, Fomin, Todinca, and Villanger~\cite{FominTV15} showed that the same result applies to a wide range of combinatorial problems, captured via the following formalism.

 For a fixed integer $k$ and a \cmsotwo{} formula \footnote{\cmsotwo{} stands for monadic second-order logic in graphs with quantification over edge subsets and modular counting predicates.
 In this logic, one can quantify both over single vertices and edges and over their subsets, check membership and vertex-edge incidence, and apply modular counting predicates with fixed moduli to set variables.
 See Section~\ref{sec:logic} for a formal introduction of the syntax and semantics of \cmsotwo{}.} $\phi$ with one free vertex set variable, consider the following problem.
 Given a graph $G$, find a pair $(\Sol,X)$ maximizing $|X|$ such that $X \subseteq \Sol \subseteq V(G)$, $G[\Sol]$ has treewidth at most $k$, and $\phi(X)$ is satisfied in $G[\Sol]$.
 This problem can also be considered in the weighted setting, where vertices of $G$ have positive integral weights and we look for $(\Sol, X)$ maximizing the weight of $X$.
 For fixed $k$ and $\phi$, we denote this weighted problem as $(\tw \leq k,\phi)$-\textsc{MWIS}. \footnote{Here, \textsc{MWIS} stands for ``maximum weight induced subgraph.''} Fomin, Todinca, and Villanger showed that $(\tw \leq k,\phi)$-\textsc{MWIS} is solvable in time polynomial in the size of the graph and the number of its PMCs.
 Clearly, \textsc{MWIS} can be expressed as a $(\tw \leq 0, \phi)$-\textsc{MWIS} problem.
 Among the many problems captured by this formalism, we mention that \textsc{Feedback Vertex Set} can be expressed as a $(\tw \leq 1, \phi)$-\textsc{MWIS} problem: indeed, the complement of a minimum (weight) feedback vertex set is a maximum (weight) induced forest.